eclipse-ecal/ecal/doc/rst/applications/rec/recorder_gui.rst

 ==================

 - |ecalicons_POWER_ON| :guilabel:`Activate` / |ecalicons_POWER_OFF| :guilabel:`Deactivate`:
-  Clicking this button will Activate and Deactivate eCAL Rec.
+  Clicking this button will activate and deactivate eCAL Rec.
   For just starting a recording, it is not mandatory to do that manually.

   However, if you have a pre-buffer configured, activating the recorder actually is important.
   Activating will make the recorder create eCAL Subscribers and start buffering data.
-  So if you don't click activate, your pre-buffer will not get filled.
+  So, if you don't click activate, your pre-buffer will not get filled.

 - |ecalicons_RECORD| :guilabel:`Rec` / |ecalicons_STOP| :guilabel:`Stop`:
   Starts or stop a recording.

-- |ecalicons_SAVE_TO_DISK| :guilabel:`Save Pre-Buffer`: Save the content of the pre-buffer to its own measurment.
+- |ecalicons_SAVE_TO_DISK| :guilabel:`Save Pre-Buffer`: Save the content of the pre-buffer to its own measurement.

-  This button is only enabled, when you have enabled pre-buffering *and* the recorders are activated.
+  This button is only enabled when you have enabled pre-buffering *and* the recorders are activated.
   Basically, this is a shortcut for quickly clicking Rec + Stop.
-  However you can even save the pre-buffer while a recording is running.
+  However, you can even save the pre-buffer while a recording is running.
   It will not interfere with that.

 Topics